North Carolina’s DWI Laws and Conviction Penalties

 • one year for a first DWI conviction in the last seven years

-• four years for a second DWI conviction in the last seven years, and
+• four years for a second DWI conviction in three years, and

-• permanently for three or more DWI convictions in seven years.
+• permanently for three or more DWI convictions, if the most recent conviction is within the last five years.

 After the revocation period, all drivers are required to install an ignition interlock device (IID) on any operated vehicle.
 The IID must be maintained for: